irssi/irssi.github.io/jekyll/_posts/2017-05-12-fuzzing-irssi.markdown

 We could use more code coverage.
 Of course we can't find bugs in code that we're not able to reach.
-The above patch was written as a quick hack to get fuzzing of Irssi working and it may be possible to tweak it to get better coverage.
+The above patch was written as a quick hack to get fuzzing of Irssi working and it may be possible to write a patch that results in better coverage.
 For example, the patch forces a default Irssi config instead of reading the config from the filesystem.
 So if a bug is only triggerable with a particular configuration or layout, it will be missed when fuzzing with the patch in its current state.

 There are also other approaches to fuzzing besides using this patch with AFL.
 While it wasn't the subject of this blog post, we have a [fuzzing